DanielPels/EveTypeIDFix/README.md

 # EveTypeIDFix
-Simple tool to strip exess info from eve's static data.
+Simple tool to strip excess info from eve's static data.

 Creates new json file with go struct.